Pollinators

 http://www.nappc.org/

 The North America Pollinator Protection Campaign encourages the health of resident and migratory pollinating animals in North America.
-It launched a new curriculum, Nature’s Partners: Pollinators, Plants, and You, designed to help students in grades 3 – 6 study the interactions of plants and pollinators. http://www.nappc.org/curriculum/intro.php
+Check out their useful resources: http://pollinator.org/education.htm.

 Our Future Flies on the Wings of Pollinators (U.S. Forest Service)